linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 # kernel-ci guest requirements

-Today the most complex filesystem to test is the XFS filesystem.
-It requires testing at least 8 different configurations on x86_64, each configuration representing one diferent xfs filesystem created with different mkfs.xfs parameters.
+Today the most complex filesystems to test is are XFS and btrfs filesystem.
+XFS requires testing at least 9 different configurations on x86_64, each configuration representing one diferent xfs filesystem created with different mkfs.xfs parameters.
+For btrfs we have now 19 possible configurations to test for.

 For instance to create a filesystem with no crc enabled we would use: